cjp0421/solar-system-dashboard/docs/moonTestingPlan.md

 ---

 ## MD-001 – Shows Skeleton loaders while data is fetching
-**Goal:** Verify that Skeleton placeholders appear immediately while Moon data is loading.
+**Goal:** Verify that Skeleton placeholders appear during loading and clear once data arrives.

 **Steps**
 1. Stub `GET **/bodies/lune` with:
     { fixture: 'moon.json', delay: 1500 }
 2. Visit `/`.
 3. Immediately assert Skeleton elements are visible
-   (for example, `[data-testid="skeleton-loader"]` or elements with `role="progressbar"`).
+   (e.g. elements with `role="progressbar"`).
 4. Assert that no Moon data fields (labels or values like “Mass”, “Gravity”) are visible yet.
-5. After waiting for the request (for example, `cy.wait('@getMoon')`), assert:
+5. After `cy.wait('@getMoon')`, assert:
-   - Skeletons disappear
+   - Skeletons are no longer visible.
-   - Real Moon data begins rendering
+   - At least one Moon data field is now visible (e.g. “Gravity”).

 **Expected Result**
-Skeletons appear during loading and are fully replaced by real content once data arrives.
+Skeletons appear while the request is in flight, then disappear once data is loaded, and the UI does not get “stuck” in a loading state.

 ---

 ## MD-002 – Displays Moon data after successful load
-**Goal:** Confirm the UI shows correctly formatted Moon data after a successful API response.
+**Goal:** Confirm the success state shows all Moon data with correct labels and formatting.

 **Steps**
 1. Stub `GET **/bodies/lune` to return `moon.json` (no delay).
 2. Visit `/`.
-3. Wait for the API request to complete (for example, `cy.wait('@getMoon')`).
+3. Wait for the API request to complete (e.g. `cy.wait('@getMoon')`).
-4. Assert that a visible heading like “Facts About the Moon” is present.
+4. Assert that a heading like “Facts About the Moon” is visible.
 5. Assert labeled fields and formatted values appear, for example:
    - Mass: `7.346 × 10²² kg`
    - Mean Radius: `1737.4 km`